O. D. Wyatt High School

 Oscar Dean Wyatt High School is a secondary school in Fort Worth, Texas, United States.
 The school is located at 2400 East Seminary Drive.
 The school is a part of the Fort Worth Independent School District.
+In 2022 the student body was 54 percent Hispanic and 38 percent African American.

 The school serves sections of Fort Worth and the FWISD portion of Forest Hill.

 History

 The school was named after Oscar Dean Wyatt, a longtime principal of R. L. Paschal High School.